Price of a Cruise in New York

 Cruise with the Statue of Liberty in the background| ©Eden, Janine and Jim

-The price of a cruise on the Hudson River ranges from 30 € to 180 € on Hellotickets, depending on the itinerary, the type of boat and the duration of the itinerary.
+The price of a cruise on the Hudson ranges from £30 to £139 on Hellotickets, depending on the itinerary, the type of boat and the duration of the trip.

-For example, the cheapest one lasts an hour and a half and for just over €30 will take you over the Brooklyn Bridge and into southern Manhattan and can go as far as Midtown, so you'll get a closer look at the Empire State Building.
+For example, the cheapest cruise lasts one hour and for £30 you will see the Brooklyn Bridge, southern Manhattan and Midtown, so you will get a closer look at the Empire State Building.

-The most expensive, which costs around €160, is a VIP experience aboard a fully glass-enclosed luxury boat that lasts two and a half hours and takes you around Manhattan and the Statue of Liberty, all while you're served a buffet-style dinner to live music and starlight.
-A celebrity's dream.
+The most expensive, costing around £139, is a VIP experience aboard a fully glass-enclosed luxury boat that lasts two and a half hours and takes you around Manhattan and the Statue of Liberty, all while you enjoy a buffet dinner to the sound of live music and under the starlight.

 Price comparison table